Oath of God

 God has given us Quran in Arabic that we can understand it

-- Indeed, we have revealed it an Arabic Quran, that you (all) may understand (12:2).
+- Indeed, we have sent down it an Arabic Quran, that you (all) may understand (12:2).

 Note: By taking oath referring to Alif.Laam.Rah is a sign of the clear scripture, God has affirmed that He has revealed an Arabic Quran that it can serve as guidance for the believers to find the straight path for them.
 Hence, here is an indication that anyone whoever has access to the Quran can understand it to be his guidance.